The Sarah Jane Adventures

 Enemy Of The Bane by Phil Ford, directed by Graeme Harper

-Mrs Wormwood returns, and claims to be in need of Sarah Jane's help.
-She alleges that she is being hunted by the Bane due to her failure during their invasion of Earth.
+Mrs Wormwood returns, desperate for Sarah Jane's help.
+She explains that she is now being hunted by the Bane, due to her failure during their attempted invasion of Earth.
 In retaliation, she wants to foil the Bane's plan to resurrect an ancient interstellar conqueror named Horath.
-She requires information stored in UNIT's Black Archive, and Sarah Jane reluctantly agrees to approach her old friend, Brigadier Lethbridge-Stewart, for assistance.
-But it is actually Mrs Wormwood -- in allegiance with Sontaran Commander Kaagh -- who is plotting to revive Horath, and thereby dominate the galaxy.
+To do so, she requires information stored in UNIT's Black Archive, and Sarah Jane reluctantly agrees to seek assistance from her old friend, Brigadier Lethbridge-Stewart.
+But Mrs Wormwood has formed a secret alliance with Sontaran Commander Kaagh.
+The plan to revive Horath is theirs -- as a first step to their domination of the galaxy.

 Making History